Relay Mining: Incentivizing Full Non-Validating Nodes Servicing All RPC Types: Introduction

 \section{Introduction}

-The emergence of Software as a Service (SaaS) businesses has led to the widespread adoption of subscription-based services that developers interact with using Remote Procedure Calls (RPCs).
-Various frameworks and architectural patterns of RPCs, such as JSON-RPC, gRPC, REST APIs, and GraphQL, have been designed and developed to accommodate application needs.
-Typically, the development team, responsible for maintaining and financing the application's usage, is charged based on their usage or the capacity of the tier to which they have subscribed \cite{salesforceWhatSaaS}.
+The rise of Software as a Service (SaaS) has popularized subscription-based models, facilitated through Remote Procedure Calls (RPCs) like JSON-RPC, gRPC, REST APIs, and GraphQL to meet diverse application requirements.
+These models typically bill development teams based on usage or subscription tiers \cite{salesforceWhatSaaS}.

-Decentralized Applications (dApps) often require access to blockchain data, which can be obtained and verified by running a full node \cite{alchemyProsCons}.
-The complexity of maintaining and synchronizing a full node has rendered it impractical for most developers to manage themselves, and the resource requirements make it unsuitable for client devices such as smartphones or browsers.
-For instance, it is recommended to have at least 16GB of RAM, a 2TB SSD, and a 25Mbps download speed to run a go-ethereum client \cite{ethereumHardwareRequirements}.
-While light clients, initially introduced as Simple Payment Verification in the Bitcoin whitepaper, are under active development, numerous companies now specialize in providing and maintaining infrastructure to run full nodes, known as Node RPC providers \cite{nakamoto2008bitcoin}.

-Although this has enabled dApp development, it has also led to further centralization and trust delegation of data verification to a small number of large infrastructure providers, as discussed in various forums \cite{moxie2022}.
-While efforts continue to make light clients efficient and readily available, there will still be a future need for block headers and proofs to be easily accessible via RPC services.
-It is important to note that while this paper focuses primarily on access to data nodes in the Web3 landscape, the ideas presented around Relay Mining can extend to any services exposed through an RPC interface.